3 Supermen a Tokyo

-3 Supermen a Tokyo is a 1968 film directed by Bitto Albertini.
+3 Supermen a Tokyo is a 1968 superhero comedy film directed by Bitto Albertini.

 Synopsis

 Two ruthless thieves known as "the supermen" are captured by the government, and in exchange for commuting their sentence they are forced to accompany the agent Martin, who has a mission to find a recording which, if brought to light, would cause a political scandal.
 But the road is not easy, and they encounter all kinds of obstacles.